Skip to content

 rf_to_strings(estimator, feature_names, processes=2, output_mode='INFER')

-Function to convert a ensemble of decision trees into a list of strings.
-Wraps tree_to_string
+Convert a ensemble of decision trees into a list of strings.

 Parameters: